joelpurra/recap/talks/safe-harbor.md

   - Procedure.
     - TRUSTe is doing arbitration, but it's "not in their power."
     - FCC says it's "not in their power".
-    - Irish DPC said (RTE) that US companies "obviously" hand over data to the US intelligency agencies.
+    - Irish DPC said (RTE) that US companies "obviously" hand over data to the US intelligence agencies.
     - Irish DPC said it doesn't really matter (?).
-    - Irish DPC says they don't _have_ to investigate, and that it might not be a _frivolous" claim.
+    - Irish DPC says they don't _have_ to investigate, and that it might not be a "frivolous" claim.
-    - Other cases in Luxemburg, Germany.
+    - Other cases in Luxembourg, Germany.
     - Irish high court Schrems vs DPC.
       - Costly if you lose the case, because you have to pay the costs.
       - Case has to be brought to the court physically at a certain time and day.
-      - irish juridicial system uses paper, and this case had thousands.
+      - Irish juridical system uses paper, and this case had thousands.
       - The court doesn't allow the claimant to talk to the judge -- only through two other representatives/lawyers (?).
       - The Irish court made a question to the EU commission.
       - Irish court deemed everything said about PRISM is true, based on slides.